merrilymeredith/rb-compress-lzw/README.md

 compression ratio after the maximum dictionary size is reached, if the stream data is no longer suited to the existing dictionary.

+To get right to work, check out the LZW::Simple class.